alwxav98/EA5RPC/README.md

 # RPC project in Python

-This project implements a basic RPC server in Python using Flask and Flask-SocketIO.
+This project implements a basic RPC (Remote Procedure Call) server in Python using Flask and Flask-JSON-RPC.
+The server exposes several methods that can be called remotely over HTTP using JSON-RPC protocol.

 ## Instructions to run the project
 ### Prerequisites